-Peak Paradox is a framework to assist in the identification of bias in our methods.
-Previous biases result in existing "shadows, ghosts and incentives" that now influence our current ability to make choices, decisions and judgements.
-The purpose of the Peak Paradox model is to help you to determine what you are optimising for and the consistency of that message across an organisation.
+Peak Paradox is a framework to assist in the identification of bias in our decision making methods.
+Previous decisions result in existing "shadows, ghosts and incentives" that now influence our current ability to make new choices, decisions and judgements.

 Why?
 Because we live in an increasingly complex, ambiguous, volatile and uncertain world